UniversitaDellaCalabria/uniCMS/docs/source/contents/how_it_works.rst

-Finally a placeholder space will be filled by publications related to a page, according to its ordering, the first placeholder will render the first content, the second the second and so on.
+Finally a placeholder space will be filled by publications related to a page, according to its ordering, the first placeholder will render the first content, the second the second one and so on.
 This approach allows a one-page template designer to arrange placeholders without worrying about what content will be represented there.
-The page that will inherit this uniCMS template will then define which publications to import, think about the management of a Home Page, where each content is selectively chosen.
+The page that will inherit this uniCMS template will then define which publications to import, which links to handle.
+Think about the management of a Home Page, where each content is selectively chosen by publishers.

 A page can have the following childs elements:

 - PAGE NAVIGATION BARS
-- PAGE CAROUSEL
+- PAGE CAROUSELS
-- PAGE BLOCK, that extends or disable which inherited from its page template
+- PAGE BLOCKS, that extends or disable which inherited from its page template
 - PUBLICATION CONTENTS
+- RELATED PAGES
+- RELATED LINKS

 This is a simplified page subdivided by sections that would show to us how the contents can be distribuited in a Page Template.